solenum/KillingFloorLauncher/README.md

 * The ability to select what patches you want this tool to apply
 * The ability to modify most/all in-game settings from the launcher
 * An embeded server-browser, with favorites, ability to connect from launcher, etc.
+* Make less ugly
+* Fix the many bugs that exist

 More to come!